-This subclause defines the relationship between some terms used in this Recommendation and their graphical representation as used in this Recommendation.
+This section defines the relationship between some terms used in this Recommendation and their graphical representation as used in this Recommendation.
 In addition, it defines the relationship between some terms related to real world objects and the terms related to their abstraction for a particular instance of communication.
-Tables 3-2 and 3-3 summarize the symbols and objects covered in this Recommendation.
+Tables 3-2/X.300 and 3-3/X.300 summarize the symbols and objects covered in this Recommendation.